Getting Started with Airbyte Cloud

 Verify the connection

-To verify the sync by checking the logs:
+Verify the sync by checking the logs:

-- The sync history is displayed.
+- The Sync History is displayed.
 Click on the first log in the sync history.

 - Check the data at your destination.
 If you added a Destination Stream Prefix while setting up the connection, make sure to search for the stream name with the prefix.